-We think Activskin legwear is priced fairly, but it IS more expensive than the women's hosiery commonly found in grocery and discount stores.
+We think the legwear we sell is priced fairly, but it IS more expensive than the women's hosiery commonly found in grocery and discount stores.
 There are good reasons:

 1. Activskin legwear is made from the highest quality Lycra® spandex and nylon yarns available, and they do cost more than cheaper yarns used in cheaper hosiery.
 A better comparison would be to equate Activskin with higher quality women’s hose found in upscale department stores.

 2. Bigger sizes for men require more raw materials.

 3. Activskin legwear is all made in the USA, not in Mexico or the Caribbean, where labor rates are much cheaper.